 Iran’s dress code differs from other countries.
 So we listed several tips that might help you.

-There is an dress code in Iran that you need to follow.
+There is a dress code in Iran that you need to follow.
 However, these rules are flexible, especially for tourists.
 It’s enough to wear a long tunic/coat with long pants (or jeans)/skirt and also to cover your hair with a loose scarf.
-But it doesn’t mean covering up your head and hair them entirely.
+But it doesn’t mean covering up your head and hearing them entirely.

-For men, shorts and tanks are not allowed (in the street, not in gyms or pools)
+For men, shorts and tanks are usually not allowed (in the street, not in gyms or pools)

 Read More: what do people wear in Iran?